bndynet/node-starter/README.md

 | typescript                      | JavaScript compiler/type checker that boosts JavaScript productivity  |

 To install or update these dependencies you can use `npm install` or `npm update`.

-# Other
-Here is a section of miscellaneous tips.

-# Hackathon Starter Project
-A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).